Handi-Care Intl.

 Search

-The role of the Canadian OT, PT, SLP will be to supervise OT, PT, SLP students and provide bedside mentorship and teaching to the PTs, OT, Speech trainers, special educators and interventionists working at ASSA, with the goal of improving the care and treatment they provide.
+The role of the Canadian OT, PT, SLP will be to supervise OT, PT, SLP students and provide bedside mentorship and providing advanced skills or information to the PTs, OT, Speech trainers, special educators and interventionists working at ASSA, with the goal of improving the care and treatment they provide.
 They may also be asked to conduct or support students in conducting seminars / workshops for the PTs, OT, speech trainers and special educators.
 Direct client care will also take place and we hope to ensure a smooth transition of client care issues between incoming and outgoing Canadian OTs, PTs, Speech trainers so that service continuity is present.

 Direct client care will be a greater focus when Canadian PTs, OTs, SLPs are at ASSA without Canadian students.
 That being said, a large focus is still on mentorship and teaching for both ASSA staff and Canadian students, so that the work done makes a sustainable difference over the long term.
 The area of focus can be tailored towards the Canadian therapist experience / interest.